hcu-cml/bootstrap-HistoricalMap/README.md

 ## Setup & Starting the Viewer

-To host the viewer you will have the possibility to Nginx or Apache2.
-A Dockerfile with the basic structure (without data and API keys) of the viewer is provided as source code.
-Please inseart your data at the folders xy.
+You can host the viewer using Nginx or Apache2.
+The repository provides the source code with the basic viewer setup (excluding data and API keys).
+Before deployment, add your historical maps and predicted land use classes to the <code>data</code> directory.

 ## Resources and Acknowledgements